Factory should not release certain AWS glideins and use forcex

 Original 11491 takes care of "should not release certain AWS glideins"

 and the new task takes care of "use forcex"

 In v3/11491 branch, I modified factory/glideFactoryLib.py to add just 3 more strings as shown below

 [hyunwoo@hepcloud-devfe glideinwms]$ git diff v3/11491 branch_v3_2 diff --git a/factory/glideFactoryLib.py b/factory/glideFactoryLib.py index 91c94c3..748f149 100644 --- a/factory/glideFactoryLib.py +++ b/factory/glideFactoryLib.py @@ -1572,8 +1572,7 @@ def isGlideinUnrecoverable(jobInfo, factoryConfig=None): 22, 27, 28, 31, 37, 47, 48, 72, 76, 81, 86, 87, 121, 122 ]} - # adding 3 more reasons that were observed that have zeros for both HoldReasonCode/SubCode - unrecoverable_reason_str = ['Failed to authenticate with any method', 'Job cancel did not succeed after 3 tries', - 'The spot instance request ID does not exist', 'Request limit exceeded'] + unrecoverable_reason_str = ['Failed to authenticate with any method']

 I am assigning this to Parag for feedback because this ticket is almost identical to 12052 that Parag recently worked on

-#13 Updated by Parag Mhashilkar over 3 years ago
+#13 Updated by Parag Mhashilkar about 4 years ago

 - Assignee changed from Parag Mhashilkar to HyunWoo Kim